Rangers vs. Mariners Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 54 hits with nine doubles, 14 home runs and 19 walks.
-He has driven in 49 runs with four stolen bases.
+- Adolis Garcia has nine doubles, 14 home runs, 20 walks and 50 RBI (55 total hits).
+He has swiped four bases.

-- Garcia takes a three-game streak with at least one hit into this one.
-In his last five games he is hitting .333 with a double.
+- Garcia enters this matchup looking to extend his four-game hit streak.
+In his last five games he is batting .333 with a double, a walk and an RBI.

 Garcia Recent Games